-This document reports on the results of Lazar's work.
-It contains a full description of the instrument construction and data gathering procedures, as well as the results elicited from conducting tests on the data.
+This monograph documents the results of Lazar's study.
+It contains a description of the instrument construction and data gathering procedures, as well as the results of the survey.

 2.0 SURVEY DESIGN

 2.1 Overview

 In order to develop a profile of drug testing activity and accompanying employee assistance programs in State and local governments, Lazar designed a survey instrument which allowed responding jurisdictions to describe the nature of their drug-free workplace initiatives.
 The survey instrument appears as the Appendix.